ChimeHQ/Gramophone/README.md

 ## Grammar Conversion

-I made a dumb script that converts the formal grammar to ebnf because, for some reason, it is not in that format right now.
-I would have liked to implement that itself in Swift, but it Got Hard, so I fell back to Ruby.
+I made a dumb script that converts Swift's [formal grammar](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/summaryofthegrammar) to EBNF because, for some reason, it is not in that format right now.
+I would have liked to implement that itself in Swift, but it Got Hard.
+So I fell back to Ruby.
 If you want to get involved with this, I would recommend [rbenv](https://github.com/rbenv/rbenv).

 ```
 # cd Scripts